 The #desert also has its beauty. /// O #deserto também tem a sua beleza.
 From #Arizona, with #love. ———————————————– #azlookingdown #instagramaz #arizonahiking #igersusa #ig_northamerica #exploreaz #lovearizona #travel #travelstoke #VentureOut

 Uma foto publicada por Renata Pereira ???????????????? (@renatapereira.tv) em

 Another thing I enjoy here is the weather.
-In the hot Arizona summer, when temperatures state wide are constantly reaching 100 F (37 C), that’s something that has never happened here.
+In the hot Arizona summer, when temperatures statewide are constantly reaching 100 F (37 C), that’s something that has never happened here.
 Yes, Flagstaff has never registered more than 97 F (36 C).
-And even during summer it considerably cools down at nigh (never go out just in a t-shirt).
-The weather is very dry, so even in those hot afternoons you don’t feel as hot as you would in Texas for instance.
+And even during summer it considerably cools down at night (never go out just in a t-shirt).
+The weather is very dry, so even in those hot afternoons, you don’t feel as hot as you would in Texas for instance.
 The problem is the winter.
-Temperatures can vary from 50 to 10 F (10 a -15 C) in the same day!
+Temperatures can vary from 50 to 10 F (10 a -15 C) on the same day!
 The reason is again the altitude.
 Did I surprise you with the info on Albuquerque?
 Guess what?
 Flagstaff’s elevation is 6,910 ft.